euxhenh/cellar/docs/_posts/2021-7-13-annotations.md

 * **Merge**
-    * This allows the users to select a set of existing clusters that they wish to merge into one.
-The cluster ID and the cluster name of the first cluster in the list will be assigned to the resulting merged cluster.
-All other cluster IDs/names will be lost.
+    * This allows the users to select a subset and store it as a new cluster.
+The color in the main plot will also change accordingly.
     * <span class="pn">PN<span class="tooltip">Note to Programmers</span></span>
     Updates the `adata.obs['labels']`, `adata.uns['cluster_info']` and
     `adata.uns['cluster_names']` keys.